jdbogle1/TerminalApp/readme.md

 MVC Pattern; Model represents the data, View is what the user sees, Controller controls how to display to the user and how to handle data.
 Don't mix view with data.

 **Task:**
+1. Split the string
+2. Add logic based on the order
+- string recognition code to identify a command
+- command
+- each command must process flags and values _Knowledge needed_
+- javascript
+- strings and comparisons
+- string operations e.g. explode and Split
+- arrays and access
 ## 21st April